-Power BI Donut Chart is similar to Pie Chart which is used to visualize the higher level data.
-In this article we will show you, How to Create a Donut Chart in Power BI with example.
+Power BI Donut Chart is similar to Pie Chart, which is useful to visualize the higher-level data.
+In this article, we show you how to Create a Donut Chart in Power BI with example.

 How to Create a Donut Chart in Power BI

-When you click on the Donut Chart under the Visualization section, it will automatically create a Donut Chart with dummy data as shown in below screenshot.
+When you click on the Donut Chart under the Visualization section, it automatically creates a Donut Chart with dummy data.

-In order to add data to Power BI Donut Chart, we have to add required fields:
+To add data to the Power BI Donut Chart, we have to add the required fields: